A four-term exact sequence of fundamental groups of orbit configuration spaces: Introduction

 { } {\bf Torsion-Free conjecture.} {\it Let $S$, $G$ and $F$ be as in the statement of Theorem \ref{mt}.
 Then $\pi_1({\cal O}_n(S, G), *_n)$ is torsion free and consequently, $\pi_1(F, *_n)/L(S, n-1)\simeq {\text {ker}}(p_*)$ is torsion free.}

-\begin{rem} {\rm In [\cite{Rou24-2}, Theorem 1.2] we verified the Asphericity conjecture when the underlying space of $S/G$ is ${\Bbb C}$ with one cone point of order $\geq 2$, or with two cone points of order $2$ each, or the underlying space of $S/G$ is ${\Bbb C}-\{0\}$ with one cone point of order $2$.
+\begin{rem} {\rm Recall that the orbifold fundamental group $\pi_1^{orb}({\cal O}_n(S/G))$ of the configuration space ${\cal O}_n(S/G)$ of the orbifold $S/G$ is called the {\it orbifold pure braid group} (\cite{Rou24-1}, Definition 2.1) of $S/G$, and $\pi_1({\cal O}_n(S,G))$ is isomorphic to a subgroup of $\pi_1^{orb}({\cal O}_n(S/G))$ (see Example \ref{cov-map-example}).
+Although, $\pi_1^{orb}({\cal O}_n(S/G))$ may have torsion element, we expect in the above conjecture that $\pi_1({\cal O}_n(S,G))$ is torsion free.
+In [\cite{Rou24-2}, Theorem 1.2] we verified the Asphericity conjecture when the underlying space of $S/G$ is ${\Bbb C}$ with one cone point of order $\geq 2$, or with two cone points of order $2$ each, or the underlying space of $S/G$ is ${\Bbb C}-\{0\}$ with one cone point of order $2$.
 These three cases are related to the well-known $K(\pi, 1)$-problem for Artin groups.
 See \cite{Rou24-2} for more details.}\end{rem}